What are Faculty Reps?

 Faculty of Arts

 Hi, I'm Agatha!
-I'm a third-year English Literature student and I'm looking forward to working with other academic reps and SSLCs to develop communication across the Arts Faculty and ensuring your voice
+I'm a third-year English Literature student and I'm looking forward to working with other academic reps and SSLCs to develop communication across the Arts Faculty and ensuring your voice is heard.

 Hi, my name is Sidney, I am a third year History & Politics student.
 I have been involved in academic representation since my first year as a course rep, now being Chair of my SSLC.
 My focus has been on the student voice and student experience.
 These are my main areas of concern as a Faculty Rep this year alongside student wellbeing and the continual issue of communication to and from students and their departments within the Arts Faculty.
 Any academic concerns, ideas, or queries feel free to send me an email.